 The college updates student records from educational documents submitted on behalf of the student.
 A student should not update records more than once a year unless applying for commission, before separation or retirement, or when it may result in degree completion.

 Documents are processed in the order of receipt.
-When documents arrive at the CCAF Administrative Center, and upon credits being posted to student records, program managers assess progress toward degree requirements.
+When documents arrive at CCAF, and upon credits being posted to student records, program managers assess progress toward degree requirements.

 Fraudulent Document